nordeim/Maria-Family-Clinic/maria-family-clinic/SUB_PHASE_10_4_FINAL_SUMMARY.md

 **TypeScript Compilation**: ✅ No Errors
 **Integration Status**: ✅ Seamless

-The comprehensive accessibility enhancement system is now **fully implemented and production-ready**, providing inclusive access for all Maria Family Clinic users regardless of language, ability, or cultural background.
+The comprehensive accessibility enhancement system is now **fully implemented and production-ready**, providing inclusive access for all My Family Clinic users regardless of language, ability, or cultural background.

 ### 🎯 Mission Accomplished